RonggangCui/RonggangCui/README.md

 ## About Me

 I am a Software Developer with a BS Honors in Computing Science from the University of Alberta.
-I have experience in developing APIs, optimizing data processes, and deploying cloud solutions.
-My work focuses on creating scalable and efficient software solutions.
+My experience includes developing APIs, optimizing data processes, and deploying cloud solutions.
+I am open to relocation and available to start promptly.

 Find out more about me on my [portfolio website](https://ronggangcui.github.io/).